-Key Actions Outcome Measure Lead Timescale support pathways including assessments and support opportunities and personalisation) the new model Care Reform Involving carers as expert partners in reviewing and developing future health and social care services Support for carers is sustainable and targeted effectively Carers recognised as valued partners Effective support in place to meet local needs Carer feedback and evidence of engagement Commissioner ASC CCG BCF Manager Programme Manager - Social Care Reform Slough CCG Carers lead & GP Carer lead (to be identified) April 2016 Involving carers as expert partners in development of future services - e.g. short breaks Support for carers is sustainable and targeted effectively Carers feedback Commissioner- ASC Children's services Commissioner November 2016 Scope and design carers/young carers awareness training to deliver to professionals across health, social care, young people's services and partner organisations Increased about awareness of the needs of both adult and young carers knowledge of local support available including assessment processes/pathways for both adult and young carers Carers feedback Higher numbers of carers will have their needs assessed for support Commissioner- ASC CCG Programme manager Training Officer Carers Partnership Board April 2016
+Key Actions Outcome Measure Lead Timescale assessments and support opportunities and personalisation) Involving carers as expert partners in reviewing and developing future health and social care services Support for carers is sustainable and targeted effectively Carers recognised as valued partners Effective support in place to meet local needs Carer feedback and evidence of engagement Commissioner ASC CCG BCF Manager Programme Manager - Social Care Reform Slough CCG Carers lead & GP Carer lead (to be identified) April 2017 Involving carers as expert partners in development of future services - e.g. short breaks Support for carers is sustainable and targeted effectively Carers feedback Commissioner- ASC Children's services Commissioner November 2016 Scope and design carers/young carers awareness training to deliver to professionals across health, social care, young people's services and partner organisations Increased about awareness of the needs of both adult and young carers knowledge of local support available including assessment processes/pathways for both adult and young carers Carers feedback Higher numbers of carers will have their needs assessed for support Commissioner- ASC CCG Programme manager Training Officer Carers Partnership Board April 2016

-Key Actions Outcome Measure Lead Timescale Children's' Services to undertake an assessment where it appears that a carer may have needs when caring for a disabled child Social Workers in the Children's Learning Disabilities and Disabilities Service incorporate carers assessment as a discrete section of the Child and Family Assessment All Child and Family Assessments will lead to agreed: outcomes about services to be provided processes for review (an integral part of the assessment and Children In Need plan) Reduced numbers of family break downs Parent carer views Head of LDD December 2015 Monitor Protocols between SBC and the new Children's Trust to ensure needs of parent carers are given a high priority in the new arrangements Parent carers are effectively supported to carry on their caring role Reduced family breakdown /children in care Parent carer feedback Children's Services Commissioner/ Slough Children's Trust April 2016 Priority area 2: Realisir ng and releasing potential A coordinated training and information programme based on the identified needs of local carers, including peer support Carers equipped to meet their caring responsibilities Carers feedback Reduced carer breakdown Commissioner - Adults April - rolling 2016 Quality and effectiveness of carer support plans reviewed The individual outcomes of carers are met.
+Key Actions Outcome Measure Lead Timescale Rey Actions Outcome Weasure Leau Tillescale Social Workers in the Children's Learning Difficulties & Disabilities Services to incorporate carers assessment as a discrete section of the Child and Family Assessment Children's Services to Implement a separate standalone Parent Carer Needs Assessment to enable parents the choice as to how their needs will be assessed All Child and Family and Parent Carer Needs Assessments will lead to agreed: • outcomes about services to be provided • processes for review (an integral part of the assessment and Children In Need plan) Reduced numbers of family break downs Parent carer views Head of Difficulties & Disabilities January 2016 Monitor Protocols between SBC and Slough Children's Services Trust to ensure needs of parent carers are given a high priority in the new arrangements Parent carers are effectively supported to carry on their caring role Reduced family breakdown /children in care Parent carer feedback Children's Services Commissioner/ Slough Children's Trust April 2016 Priority area 2: Realisi ng and releasing potential A coordinated training and information programme based on the identified needs of local carers, including peer support Carers equipped to meet their caring responsibilities Carers feedback Reduced carer breakdown Commissioner - Adults Commissioned Voluntary sector provider April - rolling 2016 Quality and effectiveness of carer support plans reviewed The individual outcomes of carers are met.
 Carer feedback.
 Reported outcomes and carer satisfaction.
-Head of ASC Operations Commissioner - Adults April 2016 To continue to work with schools to ensure young carers are effectively identified and supported Young carers protected from inappropriate caring that impacts on their education and School attendanceGCSE/A Level resultsSchool have database of Head of Youth Services
+Head of ASC Operations Commissioner - Adults April 2016 To continue to work with schools to Young carers protected from School attendance Head of Youth